tasmota/docs/docs/Rules.md

 Rule
   on event#temp>85 do VAR1 more85 break
   on event#temp>83 do VAR1 more83 break
-  on event#temp>81 do VAR1 more81 endon
+  ON event#temp>81 DO VAR1 more81 ENDON
-  on event#temp=81 do VAR1 equal81 endon
+  ON event#temp=81 DO VAR1 equal81 ENDON
-  on event#temp<81 do VAR1 less81 endon
+  ON event#temp<81 DO VAR1 less81 ENDON
 ```

 Which will result in the following output:
 ```
 CMD: rule
-RSL: RESULT = {"Rule1":"ON","Once":"OFF","StopOnError":"OFF","Free":321,"Rules":"on event#temp>85 do VAR1 more85 break on event#temp>83 do VAR1 more83 break on event#temp>81 do VAR1 more81 endon on event#temp=81 do VAR1 equal81 endon on event#temp<81 do VAR1 less81 endon"}
+RSL: RESULT = {"Rule1":"ON","Once":"OFF","StopOnError":"OFF","Free":321,"Rules":"ON event#temp>85 do VAR1 more85 break ON event#temp>83 do VAR1 more83 break on event#temp>81 do VAR1 more81 ENDON on event#temp=81 do VAR1 equal81 ENDON on event#temp<81 DO VAR1 less81 ENDON"}
 CMD: event temp=10
 RSL: RESULT = {"Event":"Done"}
 RUL: EVENT#TEMP<81 performs "VAR1 less81"